 A new digital average-current-mode controller for converters operating in continuous conduction mode is introduced.
 The principal idea of the proposed control scheme is to estimate the required value of the duty ratio based on the dynamic of the converter using the measured samples of current and voltage signals.
 The proposed control scheme is stable for any value of the duty ratio without employing an external ramp.
 Furthermore, it is robust, accurate, and has a fast dynamic response.

-M. Ferdowsi, "An Estimative Current Mode Controller for DC-DC Converters Operating in Continuous Conduction Mode," Proceedings of the 21st Annual IEEE Applied Power Electronics Conference and Exposition, 2006.
-APEC '06, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.
+M. Ferdowsi, "An Estimative Current Mode Controller for DC-DC Converters Operating in Continuous Conduction Mode," Proceedings of the 21st Annual IEEE Applied Power Electronics Conference and Exposition (2006, Dallas, TX), pp. 1133-1136, Institute of Electrical and Electronics Engineers (IEEE), Mar 2006.

 Electrical and Computer Engineering

 DC-DC Power Convertors; Active Networks; Average-Current-Mode Controller; Continuous Conduction Mode; Controllers; Converter Dynamic; Current Signals; Digital Controller; Estimative Current Mode Controller; Switched Mode Power Supplies; Voltage; DC-DC Power Converters; Digital Control; Switch-Mode Power Supplies; Control Equipment; Digital Control Systems; Electric Conductivity; Electric Currents; Electric Power Distribution; Power Electronics; Electric Converters